-I am particularly interested in ecologies and poetries of the sea and am currently working on a monograph that explores the parameters of a new oceanic imaginary in contemporary British and Irish Writing.
+I am particularly interested in ecologies and poetries of the sea and am currently working on my first monograph, provisionally titled 'Hydropoetics: North Atlantic Writing and the Techno-Ocean', which examines the cultural and historical parameters of the'Techno-Ocean' in contemporary North Atlantic writing, focusing on discourses of extraction, disposal and transmission at sea.

 - PhD, University of Glasgow